ryanburda/buf-mark/README.md

 ### How It Works

 Unlike vim's traditional marks which remember positions within a file, buffer marks remember entire buffers.
-When you jump to a buffer mark:

-- If the buffer is already loaded, it switches to that buffer
-- If the buffer is not loaded, it opens the file
-- The cursor position is automatically restored to where you last left it
+When you jump to a buffer mark the cursor position is automatically restored to where you last left it.

 ## Configuration